ConceptCodes/speech-gpt-node/readme.md

 A simple command-line tool that allows you to chat with your speeches.

 ## Features
+- Speech to text using OpenAI Whisper
+- VectorDB for storing speeches

 ## Prerequisites

 - Node v18+
 - PNPM v6+
+- FFMPEG v4+

 ## Installation